falkr/ttm4115/pages/unit-user-requirements.md

 * Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
 * Copy the answers into a document that you maintain on your own.
 * Add any additional observations to your reflection diary.

+# Questions and Answers

+### Risks

+The Vision-and-Scope document lists _business_ risks, which may be difficult for us to come up with.
+(These would be related to the operation and for instance financial aspects of the system.)
+Instead, think about the risks that can affect your specific situation of being able to delivering a the semester project with high quality.

+**For the risks, are you looking for the risks for planning the system, for the production of the system or our teams risks?**

+* All of the above.
+Whatever can affect the development of the system.

+**How many risks should be included?
+There are plenty of different risks, both regarding development and once in production.**

+* Focus on the most important ones that affect your development the most.

+### Objectives

+**How business-oriented should the objectives be?**

+* The should concern the domain of the users and related to what they can get out of the system, so they are oriented towards their "business".
+(For some systems the term "business" is not a good one.)

+**Regarding business objectives: are we supposed to have numbers and percentages in our goals, or do we use more of a qualitative approach?**

+* The objectives should be specific.
+In some cases, we can measure some metrics and then state some expected improvements.
+In other cases, it is more natural to describe qualitative improvements.

+**How specific should the objectives be?
+Should we just use our imagination, or find some possible source?**

+* See the answer above.
+Making the objectives specific will help you to design functionality that implement the objectives.
+Therefore it may also be a good idea to target specific domains, so that the objectives can be more specific.

+**We have a question about the field objectives.
+Can we make assumptions on how the workplace is today, if we want to come up with some measurable values for improvement?**

+Similar question:

+**How big assumptions can we make?
+Concerning background: can we assume there are problems with the prior system and that we have solutions for this?**

+And yet another similar one:

+**Do we need to consider already existing solutions?
+Compare whether our solution is better?**

+* Make assumptions that the users have another way of communicating and that this system is intended to make their communication better.

+### Stakeholders

+**Are developers stakeholders?**

+* No, developers are not stakeholders.
+Stakeholders are owners of the systems, the ones operating it, the different user groups and so on.

+### Scope and Functions

+**Is encryption/security something we should think about in this project?**

+* For the system, security is of course a main issue.
+We need for instance to protect the confidentiality of the messages, maintain availability and protect the system from other misuse.
+Implementing the security correctly is a challenging task, and goes easily beyond what you can manage during this semester.
+For this reason, you can decide if you want to take security issues into account at all.

+**Is there a specific way to determine the right person to talk to when speaking into the walkie-talkie?
+Does one say the name to send the message to?
+Or can we decide?**

+* Selecting a person hands-free by telling their name is one solution, which you can also mimic with a user interface that lets you select that name (instead of implementing the speech recognition).
+But you can decide on your own, maybe you have a good idea how to solve this.

+**How much do we have to realize in reality?
+What should we implement?**

+* You must implement a selected subset of the functions of the system, preferably so that you can make a good and interesting demo.
+Some features are more interesting for the coordination and interactions in the system, while others (like for instance a database with user names) may be less interesting and can be provided by a simulated component (like a hardcoded lookup table used instead of a data base.)